Solidgate logo in black and white.

 Learn more about our .

-Flexible Payment Links & Forms for fast global acceptance
+Flexible checkout tools for fast European acceptance

 Payment link for a $20 product design course by Galaxy Co.
 Shows Apple Pay, Google Pay, PayPal, and card options with a "Pay 20.00 USD" button.